 Table of Contents

-The essential components for IoT in manufacturing
+The essential components for IoT in manufacturing and smart factory

 For decades now, Machine-to-Machine (M2M) technologies have enabled communication across the shop floor.
 Now, with the full integration of M2M and Machine-to-Human (M2H) technologies signalling the dawn of the Internet of Things (IoT), we are witnessing unprecedented transparency across production lines.
 Today, real-time visualisation of internal processes enables facility managers to make decisions faster — and smarter.